Aggressive Drivers in 18-Wheelers

 Trucking Companies Protect Themselves

-Accidents can be expensive for the trucking companies.
+Accidents can be expensive for trucking companies.
 Like any business, they have an interest in watching their bottom line.
 Controlling the costs of accidents is part of that.
 When long-distance truck drivers are involved in an accident, the first thing they are trained to do is to contact their employer.
 Often, trucking companies will send one of their representatives to the scene.
 That person may attempt to get the other parties that were involved in the accident to sign forms that absolve the company and the driver from any liability.
 If you have been in an accident, it is imperative that you never sign anything before talking to a lawyer who can examine the circumstances and help you determine the best course of action.

 We have experience fighting against the trucking companies and getting our clients the compensation they deserve.
 If you’ve been injured or had property damaged due to the negligence of a truck driver, you may be entitled to financial compensation.
 The attorneys at the Chris J. Roy, Jr. Law Firm can help by reviewing your case and discussing all available legal options.
-Call us toll free at 1-800-259-9850 or locally at 1-318-487-9537.
+Contact us toll-free at 1-800-259-9850 or locally at 1-318-487-9537.
 We’re ready to help with a free initial consultation.
 We handle truck accident claims from anywhere in Louisiana with a concentration in Alexandria and surrounding areas.